 There’s no shame in asking for help, and Christian reentry missions also offer ex-offenders the chance to get involved with volunteer work and network within the community.
 Becoming actively involved in volunteer work allows you to “pay it forward”.

-You’ll also work alongside people who can give you valuable character references which provide evidence of your rehabilitation to future employers and landlords.
+You’ll also work alongside people who can give you valuable character references that provide evidence of your rehabilitation to future employers and landlords.

 The most direct way to get help from the Catholic Church or another Christian denomination is to visit a local priest or pastor and ask if they will put you in touch with your nearest reentry mission or program.